Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Fidelity estimations and implementations

 For a given cavity cooperativity and spin dephasing rate $\Gamma$, there is an optimal bandwidth of the photon that minimizes the error.
 This optimal bandwidth can be computed by setting the third and the last terms in \cref{fid:PS} to be equal.
 Solving for the bandwidth implies that it must scale as $\sigma_p\propto C^{2/3}$ and hence $\Gamma T_{g,PS}\propto 1/C^{2/3}$.
 Thus, if either $\Gamma$ or $C$ is large enough, this scheme will have an error scaling of $1/C^{2/3}$ rather than $1/C$, which is significantly worse for large $C$.
+In our simulations, we numerically optimize the spectral standard deviation ($\sigma_p$) to achieve maximum fidelity.

 In addition to setting the photon bandwidth, it is necessary to define a photon truncation time that defines the total gate time (denoted by $T_{g,PS}$).
 If one stops measuring the photon too soon, there will be low efficiency.
 On the other hand, if one waits too long, spin decoherence will be exacerbated.
-For the value of $T_{2s,g}$ expected, we select this additional truncation time to be proportional to the time-scale of the scattered photon and such that it has a minimal impact on the fidelity for the range of cooperativity explored, leading to $T_{g,PS}=7T_{1p}$ which implies only 0.1\% loss.\\
+For the value of $T_{2s,g,\mathrm{cav}}$ expected, we select this additional truncation time to be proportional to the time-scale of the scattered photon and such that it has a minimal impact on the fidelity for the range of cooperativity explored, leading to $T_{g,PS}=7T_{1p}$ which implies only 0.1\% loss.

+Photonic cavities have been fabricated in YVO crystals using ion beam milling, achieving a cavity-Yb ion coupling rate of $g = 2\pi \times 23$ MHz and a cavity decay rate of $\kappa=2\pi \times 30.7$ GHz \cite{kindem2020control}.
+For single Yb ions coupled to this cavity, a reduced optical lifetime of $T_{1o,\mathrm{cav}}=2.27\mu$s has been measured \cite{kindem2020control}.
+These are the parameters used in our simulations.
+However, the fabrication process poses a significant risk of crystal damage, making it a challenging method.
+An alternative approach involves designing a hybrid photonic crystal cavity system, where the cavity is fabricated separately and later transferred onto the crystal.
+For instance, a Gallium Arsenide (GaAs) photonic crystal cavity has been developed, demonstrating a reduced optical lifetime of $4.2 \mu$s corresponding to the Purcell factor of 179 for strongly coupled single Yb ions coupled to hybrid GaAs-YVO system \cite{wu2023near}.

+The zero-first-order Zeeman (ZEFOZ) transitions, which exhibit first-order insensitivity to magnetic field fluctuations, can significantly extend spin coherence.
+Interestingly, Yb:YVO exhibits a ZEFOZ transition (also called clock transition) at B=0, which makes this regime particularly favourable.
+Therefore, for photon scattering and photon interference-based schemes, for which the performance does not depend on an external magnetic field, we focus on B$=0$.
+For single $^{171}\text{Yb}^{3+}$ ions coupled to a YVO photonic crystal cavity, the ground state spin coherence time is measured to $T_{2s,g,\mathrm{cav}}=31$ ms using Carr-Purcell Meiboom-Gill (CPMG) decoupling sequences and the ground state spin lifetime is measured to be $T_{1s,g,\mathrm{cav}}=54$ ms \cite{kindem2020control}.